 Beaugeais’s Breath by Breath for soprano saxophone was composed for a premiere performance at the 2018 International World Sax Congress in Zagreb, Croatia, and selected for broadcast on the Adolphe Sax (Belgium) online TV channel.
 This was Beaugeais’s first time where she composed and performed one of her own pieces without any notation or writing any ideas down.
 Beaugeais composed Breath by Breath through her saxophone alone, and has not yet notated the music.
 Breath by Breath is ABC Classic’s theme tune: opening/closing each New Waves radio and podcast program since 2020.

 Breath by Breath explores the pure, lyrical and singing tonal colours of the soprano saxophone through the use of atmospheric contemporary playing techniques: bird-like quarter-tone trills, multiphonics (playing 2 or more notes at once), circular breathing, slap-tongue (percussive drum-like sound) and air vibrato wind sound effects.
 Endlessy flowing arpeggiated passages featuring circular breathing for seven minutes non-stop and thick textural sound mass passages featuring soothing multiphonic layers in a meditative style create an innovative and unique work.
-Beaugeais’s fascination of pushing the saxophone to its limit is showcased with the saxophonist’s unconventional method of breathing to avoid a break in the sound, imitating the continuous string arpeggio sound of a violin.
+Beaugeais’s fascination of pushing the saxophone to its limit is showcased with her unconventional method of circular breathing to avoid a break in the sound, imitating the continuous string arpeggio sound of a violin.

 Limelight Magazine – Australia’s Classical Magazine

 Guest Column article – Beaugeais’s dual role as soloist-composer in her ABC Classic Sax podcast: